rmsolgi/geneticalgorithm/README.md

 import numpy as np
 import math
-from geneticalgorithm import geneticalgorithm as ga
+from geneticalgorithm2 import geneticalgorithm2 as ga

 def f(X):